 Traveling to Alaska is quite easy with the Alaska railroad or by flying with Alaska Airlines.
 The Aurora Winter Train often travels during the weekend and makes for a great way to visit Alaska without having to drive.
 If road conditions allow you to have safe travels, then you can book a rental car and drive to Alaska (depending on where you want to visit).

 The two major highways in Alaska are the Dalton Highway and the Denali Highway.
 The Dalton Highway is roughly 4x longer and has stunning scenery.
 The Denali Highway allows you to admire the stunning wildlife and breathtaking landscapes.
-I recommend choosing a rental car with four-wheel drive to get you through the rough winter conditions.
+I recommend choosing a rental car with a four-wheel drive to get you through the rough winter conditions.

 Things to Do in Alaska